 For bio and media information, please visit Med Jones' Bio page

 The Institute is a think tank and education organization.
 Our opinion is incidental to our profession.
 We are not an investment advisory or brokerage firm.
 We do not seek outside investments.
 We do not manage external assets.
 We do not function as a rating agency.
 We do not accept compensation from companies for review or rating purposes.
 The expressed opinions should not be considered as an endorsement for or against any asset, company, investment firm, industry or an economy.
 Any recommendation for or against any asset or a strategy is done for an educational purpose only.
 Markets are hyper-dynamic, our forecasts continuously change with changing data; they are used as an input to complex risk management and valuation decision models.
 Despite past success in economic forecasting and research portfolio designs, we do not provide any guarantee for future forecasts or performance.
 To learn more about the limitations of our predictive analytics and forecasts, please visit the corrections and update section of the U.S. Economics Risks and Strategies paper

-- For speaking and consulting engagements, please contact the International Institute of Management
+- For speaking and consulting engagements, expert opinion, or interview requests, please contact the International Institute of Management